ANDYLIN05/applied-ai-system-project/README.md

 The original PawPal+ system was a pure-algorithm pet scheduler.
 It allowed owners to:
 - Create pet profiles (name, species, energy level)
 - Add tasks with priority, duration, and scheduled time
-- Generate an optimized daily schedule using a greedy priority-first algorithm
+- Generate an optimized daily schedule using a greedy priority first algorithm
 - Detect time conflicts and filter tasks by status or pet

 The extension adds real AI reasoning on top of that foundation.